fox32-arch/fox32os/README.md

   Either use the pre-built binaries or build them.
 - Run `make`

+### Application Development

+Documentation of the fox32os APIs is currently a work-in-progress.
+See the [docs/api directory](docs/api/) for information.

 ## License
 This project is licensed under the [MIT license](LICENSE).